pittma/cotillion/Index.lagda.md

 ```
 -->

-A little exploration with W-Types.
+`W` is a little exploration with W-Types.

 ```
 import W